Stock market today: Wall Street slumps again as it closes its worst week in a month

 NEW YORK (AP) — Wall Street is closing out its worst week in a month with more losses on Friday.

-The S&P 500 was 0.8% lower in morning trading and on track to break a two-week winning streak.
-The Dow Jones Industrial Average was down 191 points, or 0.6%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 1% lower.
+The S&P 500 was 1% lower in midday trading and on track to break a two-week winning streak.
+The Dow Jones Industrial Average was down 180 points, or 0.5%, as of 12:15 p.m.
+Eastern time, and the Nasdaq composite was 1.3% lower.

-The stock market has been struggling under the weight of the bond market, where the yield on the 10-year Treasury has shot to the edge of 5% for the first time since 2007.
+The stock market has been struggling under the weight of the bond market, where the yield on the 10-year Treasury briefly topped 5% late Thursday for the first time since 2007, according to Tradeweb.
 High yields make borrowing more expensive for everyone, and they slow the economy while dragging on prices for stocks and other investments.

-The yield on the 10-year Treasury was sitting at 4.93%, down from 4.99% late Thursday.
-But it was again just a hair below 5% earlier in the morning, according to Tradeweb.
-It’s been catching up to the Federal Reserve’s main interest rate, which is already above 5.25% at its highest level since 2001.
+The yield on the 10-year Treasury was sitting at 4.91% after easing from within a hair of 5% earlier in the morning.
+It’s been catching up to the Federal Reserve’s main interest rate, which is already above 5.25% and at its highest level since 2001.

 Yields swung a day earlier after investors took comments from Federal Reserve Chair Jerome Powell to indicate the central bank won't raise its main interest rate at the end of the month.
 But financial markets are less sure about what the Fed will do after that, and the central bank has said its upcoming moves will depend entirely on how inflation and the job market behave.